canonical/rockcraft/docs/tutorial/go.rst

 it works.

 Test the Go application by using ``curl`` to send a request to the root endpoint.
-You may need a new terminal for this, if you are using Multipass use ``multipass shell rock-dev`` to get another terminal:
+We may need a new terminal for this, if we are using Multipass use ``multipass shell rock-dev`` to get another terminal:

 .. literalinclude:: code/go/task.yaml